-Mountain Fork Ezra (Maslow x Sage) with his Vizsla best friend.
+Mountain Fork Ezra (sired by Maslow) with his Vizsla best friend.

 Photo courtesy of owner, Kate from York, PA.